arcanemachine/Ergo-S-1-Extras/extra-purchase-list-info.md

 ### Notes

 - The battery holder can be held in place with the [mounting squares](#double-sided-tape).
-I attached mine in the area with the two screw holes in the bottom of the keyboard.
+I attached mine in the area with on the "outside" (closer to the A or L keys, not the G or H keys) screw holes in the bottom of the keyboard.

 ### Images